jodienorris030/notes/README.md

 # 2024-01-01
 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.
 This quote serves as a reminder that over-optimizing code before understanding its actual performance bottlenecks can lead to unnecessary complexity, harder maintenance, and potentially worse overall system performance.
 Focus on writing clean, readable, and maintainable code first, then optimize where profiling indicates a genuine need.
 Remember, clarity trumps premature optimization.

+# 2024-01-02
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design issues.
+Instead, it advocates for initially creating clear, maintainable, and functional code, and only optimizing when profiling and measurements indicate a specific need for improvement.
+This principle encourages developers to strike a balance between performance and readability, ensuring software sustainability over time.